Elmiron Lawsuit | Vision Loss, Eye Damage & Blindness Claims

 What Should I Do if I Have Taken Elmiron?

 The first thing that you should do is to see a doctor to have your vision checked.
 You may be taking risks with the statute of limitations if you wait to have your vision examined.
-Make sure that you get extensive documentation from the eye doctor of any condition that you have along with their medical opinion of what caused it.
+Make sure that you get extensive documentation from the eye doctor of any condition that you have along with their medical opinion of what caused the Elmiron eye damage.
 You should continue to get annual checkups so you can track your vision.